-The Compensation Committee has complete discretion to withhold payment pursuant to any of our incentive compensation plans regardless of whether we or our named executive officers have successfully met the goals set under these plans.
-For 2011, the Compensation Committee did not exercise such discretion in the payment or non-payment of awards to our named executive officers.
+The Compensation Committee has complete discretion to withhold payment of an award under our SMIP regardless of whether we or our named executive officers have successfully met the goals set under the SMIP.
+For 2012, the Compensation Committee did not exercise such discretion in the payment or non-payment of SMIP awards to our named executive officers.